 My research led me to an intimate tapas restaurant called Cal Pep, which serves authentic Mediterranean cuisine with various seasonal ingredients.

-Unlike typical restaurants, Cal Pep is unique in that they do not have a menu.
+Unlike typical restaurants, Cal Pep is unique in that it does not have a menu.
 Instead, you tell the server behind the counter what kind of food you can eat, and then a meal is prepared especially for you based on your dietary requirements.

-First, all patrons were served a delicious plate of Pan con Tomate (bread with tomato) and afterwards I was presented with a beautiful plate of clams.
+First, all patrons were served a delicious plate of Pan con Tomate (bread with tomato), and afterward, I was presented with a beautiful plate of clams.
 The beauty of the food did not stop at the presentation but it traveled into my mouth as I experienced a mix of ecstasy and joy as the wine-steamed clams tantalized my taste buds.

 Soon after I finished devouring my clams, Cal Pep made an appearance.
 He came out and spoke to every guest while asking us if we were enjoying our meals, to which we enthusiastically stated that we were.
 After he checked on all of us, he scurried away back into the kitchen to prepare the rest of our meals.